awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

-# Launching an instance using the Launch Instance Wizard<a name="launching-instance"></a>
+# Launch an instance using the Launch Instance Wizard<a name="launching-instance"></a>

 You can launch an instance using the launch instance wizard\.
 The launch instance wizard specifies all the launch parameters required for launching an instance\.
 Where the launch instance wizard provides a default value, you can accept the default or specify your own value\.
 At the very least, you need to select an AMI and a key pair to launch an instance\.

 Before you launch your instance, be sure that you are set up\.
-For more information, see [Setting up with Amazon EC2](get-set-up-for-amazon-ec2.md)\.
+For more information, see [Set up to use Amazon EC2](get-set-up-for-amazon-ec2.md)\.

 **Important**
 When you launch an instance that's not within the [AWS Free Tier](https://aws.amazon.com/free/), you are charged for the time that the instance is running, even if it remains idle\.